Head of Engineering (MPS/UPS – TLR to be discussed at interview)

 This is an exceptional opportunity to play a role in leading and developing an already established subject area to the next level.
 You will be responsible for bringing your own vision to Engineering, and leading the other Engineering teachers within the department.

 If you share the academy’s vision and ambitions, possess a strong desire to work within an ethos of creative collaboration and partnership and want to have a positive impact on young people, families and our community, then we would be delighted to hear from you.

-Closing date for applications: Monday 26th February 2018 at 9am.
+Closing date for applications: Monday 8th April at 12.00pm

 This position is subject to an Enhanced Disclosure check under the Rehabilitation of Offenders Act 1974.
 The Academy is committed to safeguarding and promoting the welfare of children and young people/vulnerable adults and expects all staff and volunteers to share this commitment.